Moon photography can be technically demanding, but Ollie Taylor knows how to get 'out of this world' results

 Venturing out night after night, and becoming submersed in the moonlit landscape, is incredibly rewarding.
 The more experience you gain, the further you can push the creative boundaries.

 Photographers often try to keep urbanisation out of their landscape images, with the occasional quaint village sneaking into rural scenes.
-But as we have seen, these extra light sources can work in our favour.
+But as we have seen, these extra light sources can work in our favour for moon photography.
 Often, artificial light combined with moonlight can enhance the mood of a shot, casting shadows and giving depth.

 Our planet’s moon is an unpredictable beast of a light source.
 On clear nights the landscape can be exposed with relative ease, while on overcast nights the light penetrates and illuminates the broken clouds and landscape.

 In order to successfully incorporate the moon in your landscape imagery – either as a light source or significant feature – you need to familiarise yourself with your location, make a few calculations, and have a genuine understanding of what you are trying to achieve.
-With a little preparation you will soon be creating breathtaking, moonlit imagery.
+With a little preparation you will soon be creating breathtaking, moon photography.

 Why it works